tiagomctavares/LTW/README.md

 + templates | Location for all reusable components that make up the layout ++ pages | Location for the non-reusable content of the pages

+Legend: Each + sign represents a new level in a directory

 ##### Main Files

 File | Description